Here’s how much data your PlayStation uses:

 It depends on how you use your PlayStation.

-So if you want to know how much data your PlayStation uses, then this article is for you.
+So if you want to learn all about how much data your PlayStation uses in your case, then this article is for you.

 Let’s jump right in!